cosimoyi/MLSoccer/README.md

     void Update() { }
 }
 ```
 Now, we have a behaviour script for the game object it will be placed on.
-This script contains a class `MyBehaviourScript,` which is inherited from its parent class `MonoBehavior`.
-Start() and Update() functions are the methods of `Monobehavior`'s parent class `Behaviour` class.
+This script contains a class **MyBehaviourScript**.
+The `:` suggests that it is inherited from the parent class **MonoBehavior**.
+Start() and Update() functions are the methods declared in **Monobehavior**'s parent class **Behaviour** class.

 Start() function is called once in the lifetime of the script.
 We can use it to initialize certain elements at the initialization stage.
 Update() function is called once per frame.
-The detailed information for `Monobehaviour` class and its methods can be found in [Unity's official Manual](https://docs.unity3d.com/Manual/class-MonoBehaviour.html).
+The detailed information for **Monobehaviour** class and its methods can be found in [Unity's official Manual](https://docs.unity3d.com/Manual/class-MonoBehaviour.html).
 We need to override these functions, so the game object can work the way we want.

 ### **Transform<a name="Transform"></a>**